AndrewLawrence/dCVnet/README.md

 is recommended.

-dCVnet is not (yet) on [CRAN](https://cran.r-project.org/), so the devtools package is useful to download and build from source:
+dCVnet is not (yet) on [CRAN](https://cran.r-project.org/), so the remotes package is useful to download and build from github:

-#### First, install devtools (if needed):
+#### First, install remotes (if needed):
 ```
-install.packages("devtools")
+install.packages("remotes")
 ```

 The commands below will install missing package dependencies